 The texts were reviewed by staff from Washtenaw Literacy and parents from the Washtenaw County Success by 6 Great Start Collaborative to be sure they were easy to read, offered activities parents can easily fit into their daily routines, and use supplies readily available around the house.
 HighScope Educational Research Foundation curriculum specialists reviewed the activities to ensure they align with a child’s developmental level so parents receive activities tailored to their child’s age.
 Short videos and colorful images teach parents new songs and games to play with their kids.
 Community partners across Washtenaw County helped bring the service to families and make it a successful service.

-With funding from the Institute of Museum and Library Services, TALK is expanding statewide in 2021 and is available for any Michigan public library to use to support parents in their community.
+With funding from the Institute of Museum and Library Services (IMLS), TALK expanded across Michigan in 2021 and Indiana is 2022.
 Libraries that are interested can find more information here.

 TALK is intended for children 5 and under.
-Once kids start kindergarten, your local public library and your child’s teachers can recommend activities to build on the foundation you’ve established with TALK.
+Once your child starts kindergarten, your local public library and your child’s teachers can recommend activities to build on the foundation you’ve established with TALK.